-To remain competitive, the automakers will need to design vehicles that will cater to consumers in both mature and emerging markets while manufacturing them at low costs, using the most advanced technology.
+To remain competitive, the automakers will need to design vehicles that will cater to consumers in both mature and emerging markets while manufacturing them at low-cost using the most advanced technology.

-The recent trend shows that automakers are concentrating on offering more optional features (to save money on gas), even on the small and less gas-guzzler vehicles, in order to attract buyers.
+Further, the automakers are concentrating on offering more optional features (which will save money on gas), even on the small and less gas-guzzler vehicles in order to attract buyers.
 The sale of optional features is helping them offset lower profit margins for small cars relative to large trucks.

 The automakers continue to shift their production facilities from high-cost regions such as North America and the European Union to lower-cost regions such as China, India and South America.
-According to a study by CSM Worldwide, China and South America together are projected to represent more than 50% of growth in global light vehicle production in the auto industry from 2008 to 2015.
+According to a study by CSM Worldwide, China and South America together will represent more than 50% of growth in global light vehicle production in the auto industry from 2008 to 2015.

 U.S. Market Recovery

-Although automakers continue to focus on shifting their production facilities to new regions driven by cost and demand factors, developing the supplier networks remains one of the greatest challenges faced by them.
+Although automakers continue to focus on shifting their production facilities to new regions driven by cost and demand factors, developing the supplier networks remains one of their greatest challenges.
 Existing suppliers to automakers often lack the financial strength to expand capacity in new markets.
 On the other hand, auto parts suppliers are sensitive to technology transfers to local third parties, which can give rise to low-cost competitors.

 Some of the auto industry suppliers who have a high reliance on a few automakers such as General Motors, Ford, Chrysler and Volkswagen include American Axle and Manufacturing (AXL), Meritor Inc. (MTOR), Goodyear Tire and Rubber Co.
 (GT), Magna International (MGA), Superior Industries (SUP), Tenneco Inc. (TEN) and TRW Automotive (TRW).

-In the spate of recalls following Toyota's, other automakers' recalls also came into the limelight.
-They include Chrysler, Ford, GM, Honda and Nissan.
-Among them, GM recalled most frequently, followed by Ford.
+In the spate of recalls following Toyota’s, other automakers’ recalls also came into the limelight.
+They included Chrysler, Ford, GM, Honda and Nissan.

-We are also concerned about the present eurozone financial crisis, which has impacted the operations of many global automakers, especially GM and Ford, who have a significant exposure to the market.
+The present Eurozone financial crisis has adversely affected the operations of many global automakers, especially GM and Ford, who have a significant exposure to the market.
 Car sales in Europe continued to be low owing to weak consumer confidence on the back of a weak economy triggered by the crisis.
-The European Automobile Manufacturers' Association (ACEAF) reported a 7% fall in sales to 5,442 million cars in the continent in the first five months of 2012.

 More From Zacks.com